 South Fork Trinity River

 Features: This trail provides access to the proposed South Fork Trinity Wilderness, which straddles a segment of the South Fork Trinity Wild & Scenic River between Forest Glen and Highway 36 in the north and the town of Hyampom to the south.
-Recently rebuilt by the Watershed Center in Hayfork, the trail offers a great 8-mile round trip hike from the trailhead to French Ranch, with diverse views of the river and its rugged canyon, surrounding forests, and plenty of opportunity to get to the river’s edge to fish or swim.
+Recently rebuilt by the Watershed Center in Hayfork, the trail offers a great 8-mile round trip hike from the trailhead to French Ranch, with diverse views of the river and its rugged canyon, surrounding forests, and plenty of opportunity to try out multiple swimming holes.

 The proposed South Fork Trinity Wilderness is a 27,000 acre area of mixed hardwood and conifer forests, which includes the recently discovered tallest Ponderosa pine in the world.
 The area provides rich habitat for wildlife, including black bear, deer, goshawk, spotted owl, red-legged frog, Pacific salamander, and river otter.
 Plummer Creek and other tributaries to the South Fork Trinity that drain the proposed wilderness provide refuge and cold water for the salmon and steelhead that migrate up the river to spawn.